Sample In-Person ITAA Meeting Script

 Mission Statement

 Internet and Technology Addicts Anonymous is a fellowship of people who support each other in recovering from compulsive internet and technology use.
 ITAA is not affiliated with any political agenda, religion, or outside interests.
 Our single purpose is to abstain from compulsive internet and technology use and to help others find freedom from this addiction.
 We have no membership requirements beyond the desire to stop compulsive internet and technology use.
+Our groups share our collective experience and the principles that helped us.
+Each of us is free to try out or disregard the suggestions of the program and other members.

 The Twelve Steps of ITAA